markuswess/hypFEM/_sources/intro.md

-# Hyperboloidal compactification for Wave-type equations in NGSolve
+# Hyperboloidal compactifications in NGSolve

-by *A. Zenginoglu and M. Wess*
+by *A. Zengino\u{g}lu*,

-Institute for Physical Science and Technology, University of Maryland Institute of Analysis and Scientific Computing, TU WIen
+Institute for Physical Science and Technology, University of Maryland

+and *M. Wess*,
+Institute of Analysis and Scientific Computing, TU Wien

 ---